 There have been cases where the FBI was totally unable to get past Tor or other proxies by normal means.
 These cases all concerned repeated communications consistant with each other, believed to be from the same user.
 In one reported case, a social networking page was used, and the FBI posted a malicious link where the administrator was sure to see it.
 It contained a Windows virus called “CIPAV” or Computer Internet Protocal Address Verifier.”
 CIPAV is probably a generic name for any program used by the FBI to hack into a target computer.

-As of August 8, 2013, a sample CIPAV set to collect only the system name and MAC address has been captured.
+Back in 2013, a sample CIPAV set to collect only the system name and MAC address was captured.
 It relied on a Firefox memory vulnerability to get into Firefox 17 as used in Torbrowser.
 Although the danger was cross-platform, the exploit code was Windows-only.
 This vulnerability has been patched, but surely new ones will arise.
 Keep Torbrowser up to date, never trust Windows with Trobrowser or anything else.
-Remember, this is probably not the last version of CIPAV, but it is unknown if they have ever succesfully written a CIPAV payload targetting Linux.
-No Linux CIPAV has ever been mentioned in open court as of 10-12-2013.
+Remember, this cannot possilbly be last version of CIPAV, but it is unknown if they have ever succesfully written a CIPAV payload targetting Linux.
+No Linux CIPAV had ever been mentioned in open court when this was reported shortly before 10-12-2013.

 The Tails live disk makes both CIPAV and browser fingerprinting useless